 Please contact the surgery to book an appointment once you receive your notification slip from the Royal Alexandra Hospital.
 A baby's eight week check and the mother's post-natal examination is carried out by a doctor at the surgery at the same time as the first set of immunisations.

 If you have any further questions the health visitor, practice nurse or doctor will be able to advise you.

-Flu And Pneumococcal Infections (65 year olds and older & Special Groups)
+Flu And Pneumococcal Vaccinations (65 year olds and older & Special Groups)

 Everyone should be protected by being immunised against this disease.
 A Tetanus vaccination is usually recommended for anyone who has not been vaccinated before, has not been fully vaccinated (in the UK this means five doses of Tetanus vaccine) or is travelling to a country with limited medical facilities, and whose last dose of the Tetanus vaccine was more than 10 years ago.
 Please contact our practice nurses if you need clarification about whether you are fully immunised.

 Please see this information in our Your Health section for detailed information about the HPV vaccination program that started in Sept 2008, with the majority of girls will being vaccinated at their secondary school.
 From the academic year starting September 2019, HPV vaccine will be offered to boys, in addition to girls, as part of the routine school based schedule.

 We are NOT a yellow fever vaccination centre.
 Please make an appointment with a Yellow Fever centre elsewhere if you need to have this vaccination.